skyzyx/resume/resumes/ryanparman-tpm.md

 #### Principal Engineer, Cloud Center of Excellence (January 2024—October 2024)

-* Assumed a role influencing the technical direction of the entire organization.
-Ensured a focus on real-world, actionable feedback and provided strategic direction aligned with practical needs.

-* Continued to be involved in the oversight and direction of our AWS stack, security, guardrails, and more.
+* Joined a team whose mission was to provide guidance and support in the cloud journey of the entire organization.

+* Proposed best practices, guardrails, and security measures to ensure a secure and efficient cloud environment.

-* Identified opportunities to extend the security measures and guardrails developed for AWS to other cloud platforms.
+* Identified opportunities to extend the security measures and guardrails devised for AWS to other cloud platforms.

 #### Principal Cloud and Platform Engineer (June 2020—January 2024)

-* Transitioned from Engineering Manager to a strategic technical leadership role.

-* Prolific documentarian.
-Documentation is worth 50% of your grade.
+* Authored or edited over 1,800 [Confluence] documents.

-* Partnered with McGraw Hill Enterprise Architecture and [AWS Professional Services] to deploy [AWS Control Tower] and [AWS Identity Center].
-Lowered costs and increased control over account guardrails.
+* Partnered with Enterprise Architecture and [AWS Professional Services] to deploy [Control Tower][AWS Control Tower] and [Identity Center][AWS Identity Center], resulting in lowered costs and increased control over account guardrails.

-* Managed the program for building and maintaining base AMIs for all of McGraw Hill.

-* Rebuilt our [Artifactory] cluster with a “cattle, not pets” approach.
+* Managed the Base [AMI] program.
+Leveraged insights from [CIS], security patching, and internal needs to develop a unified build pipeline integrating best practices.

+* Spearheaded the [Artifactory] Rebuild project.
 Ran the project from inception to completion, including the majority of development.
-Worked across dozens of teams and hundreds of services to complete the project.
+Directed effort across ~80 teams and ~300 services to complete the project.

-* Proactively added support for lower-cost ARM64 CPUs, opening the door for ~$450k/year in cost savings.
+* Resolved all technology blockers preventing migration lower-cost [ARM64] CPUs, opening the door for ~$450k/year in cost savings.

+* Led dozens of smaller projects, offered guidance to engineers on best practices, and documented knowledge.

 #### Engineering Manager, Site Reliability (October 2018—June 2020)

 * Managed a team of four, while working to level-up the team's technical skills and leadership capabilities.
 Conducted regular 1:1s, performance reviews, and career development discussions.

-* Led the [_Site Reliability Engineering_][SRE] (SRE) team in addressing macro-oriented problems affecting decentralized, heterogeneous engineering teams across the company.
-Empowered greater self-service for engineering teams.

-* Revamped the Seattle SRE interview process to prioritize a 70/30 focus on software engineering (Dev) and systems operations (Ops).
+* Revamped the SRE interview process to prioritize a 70/30 focus on software engineering (Dev) and systems operations (Ops).
 Emphasized leadership qualities, bias for action, and high curiosity.

-* Owned and served as the key decision-maker in development of a core platform for company-wide, reliability-focused projects.
+* Led the [_Site Reliability Engineering_][SRE] (SRE) team in addressing macro-oriented problems affecting engineering teams, empowering greater self-service.

-* Formed and led a leadership group to establish a process maintaining reusable Terraform modules which could be composed together according to a service’s needs.
+* Established a process for maintaining reusable [Terraform] modules which teams leveraged to compose infrastructure with minimal effort.

 #### Staff Software Engineer (October 2016—October 2018)

-* Led the development of multiple Tier-1 services within the educational content authoring pipeline, leveraging technologies such as [REST], [GraphQL], API design, [Amazon ECS], [Docker], [Terraform], [ePubs][EPUB], and security best practices.
+* Led the development of Tier-1 services within the educational content authoring pipeline, leveraging technologies such as [REST], [GraphQL], API design, [Amazon ECS] (similar to [Kubernetes]), [Docker], [Terraform], [ePubs][EPUB], and security best practices.

-* Provided the technical direction of these projects, promoted their adoption across the organization, provided comprehensive documentation, and offered ongoing guidance on adoption.

-* Led the development of the authoring component of [McGraw Hill’s SmartBook 2.0 product][SB2], and the internal system which indexes authored content, builds ePubs, and encodes images/video for McGraw Hill’s ePub CDN.
+* Led the development of the authoring component of the [SmartBook 2.0 product][SB2], and the internal system which indexes authored content, builds ePubs, and encodes images/video for the ePub CDN using [ffmpeg].

+* Established the technical direction of these projects, promoted adoption across the organization, published comprehensive documentation, and offered ongoing integration guidance.

-* Introduced the adoption of continuous integration (CI), continuous delivery (CD), rapid deployment practices, and Docker containers.
+* Accelerated the adoption of CI/CD, rapid deployment practices, and Docker containers, shortening the feedback loop for developers and increasing the reliability of deployments.

-* Introduced a more hands-on monitoring approach, enabling development teams to actively engage in their own operations.
-Achieved significantly lower _Mean Time to Recovery_ (MTTR).

-* Served as a core resource in adopting _Infrastructure-as-Code_ (IaC) tools such as [Terraform] and [Packer].

 ### [WePay] — Redwood City, CA

 #### DevOps Engineer (April 2015—September 2016)

-* Led a cross-company initiative to upgrade the monolithic application from PHP 5.4 to PHP 5.6 (the latest at the time).
-Facilitated cross-team collaboration among all major engineering teams and QA departments in order to achieve results.
+* Led a cross-company initiative to upgrade the monolithic application from [PHP] 5.4 to PHP 5.6 (the latest at the time).
+Facilitated cross-team collaboration among all major engineering teams and QA departments to achieve results.

-* Initiated a program to automate the creation of base server images for our cloud servers.
-They allowed new servers to boot and begin serving traffic ~75% faster.
+* Initiated a program to automate the creation of base server images for cloud servers.
+This allowed new servers to boot and begin serving traffic ~75% faster.

-* Began investigating ways to implement _configuration-as-code_ for our cloud infrastructure.
+* Invested in monitoring and alerting systems to prevent customer-facing issues.

 #### Senior API Engineer (April 2014—April 2015)

-* Took the lead on the company’s [HackerOne](https://www.hackerone.com) program, coordinating across teams to address security issues.
+* Led the company’s [HackerOne](https://www.hackerone.com) program, coordinating across teams to address security issues.

 * Built a development environment for engineering teams.
-Reduced new engineer onboarding time from 2 weeks → 1 day.
+Reduced new engineer onboarding time from 2 weeks to 1 day.

-* Instrumental in designing WePay’s MFA-as-a-Service offering.
-(U.S. patent filing [US15042104])
+* Expanded WePay’s payment security offerings by designing MFA-as-a-Service (U.S. patent filing [US15042104]).

-* Developed new API endpoints to help expand WePay’s business and support its partners.

 ### [Amazon Web Services] — Seattle, WA

 #### Web Development Engineer II (March 2010—April 2014)

-* AWS hard-forked my open-source _CloudFusion_ project into the [AWS SDK for PHP], then hired me to work on it.
+* Created the [AWS SDK for PHP], enabled AWS to reach the largest developer group — [PHP].

-* Collaborated with the [AWS Elastic Beanstalk] team to provide PHP support for the platform, which launched in March 2012.

-* Played a key role in the creation and development of the [AWS SDK for PHP] v2, incorporating significant changes in the PHP language and community since CloudFusion was first written in 2005.
+* Initiated the creation of [AWS SDK for PHP] v2 to address changes in the PHP language and growth of AWS services.

-* Collaborated with the AWS Design team on the [AWS Management Console], to build a robust and user-friendly console.
-Led one of the first teams to provide reusable UI building blocks at AWS.
+* Led one of the first teams to provide reusable UI building blocks for the [AWS Management Console], by collaborating directly with the AWS Design team.

-* Focusing on Amazon’s _Customer Obsession_ leadership principle, I successfully pushed for being better stewards of our community.
-Included increased transparency, better communication, and improved tooling for developers. [[Examples](https://github.com/skyzyx/resume/blob/master/amazon-specifics.md)]
+* Invested in increased transparency, better communication, and improved tooling for developers. [[Examples](https://github.com/skyzyx/resume/blob/master/amazon-specifics.md)]

 ## Examples of Technical Documentation